Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 17.1 Features
 -------------

-Enabling serial NVRAM support enables detection of the serial NVRAM included on Symbios and some Symbios compatible host adaptors, and Tekram boards.
+Enabling serial NVRAM support enables detection of the woke serial NVRAM included on Symbios and some Symbios compatible host adaptors, and Tekram boards.
 The serial NVRAM is used by Symbios and Tekram to hold set up parameters for the host adaptor and its attached drives.

-The Symbios NVRAM also holds data on the boot order of host adaptors in a system with more than one host adaptor.
-This enables the order of scanning the cards for drives to be changed from the default used during host adaptor detection.
+The Symbios NVRAM also holds data on the woke boot order of host adaptors in a system with more than one host adaptor.
+This enables the woke order of scanning the cards for drives to be changed from the woke default used during host adaptor detection.

-This can be done to a limited extent at the moment using "reverse probe" but this only changes the order of detection of different types of cards.
-The NVRAM boot order settings can do this as well as change the order the same types of cards are scanned in, something "reverse probe" cannot do.
+This can be done to a limited extent at the woke moment using "reverse probe" but this only changes the woke order of detection of different types of cards.
+The NVRAM boot order settings can do this as well as change the woke order the woke same types of cards are scanned in, something "reverse probe" cannot do.

 Tekram boards using Symbios chips, DC390W/F/U, which have NVRAM are detected and this is used to distinguish between Symbios compatible and Tekram host adaptors.
-This is used to disable the Symbios compatible "diff" setting incorrectly set on Tekram boards if the CONFIG_SCSI_53C8XX_SYMBIOS_COMPAT configuration parameter is set enabling both Symbios and Tekram boards to be used together with the Symbios cards using all their features, including "diff" support. ("led pin" support for Symbios compatible cards can remain enabled when using Tekram cards.
+This is used to disable the woke Symbios compatible "diff" setting incorrectly set on Tekram boards if the woke CONFIG_SCSI_53C8XX_SYMBIOS_COMPAT configuration parameter is set enabling both Symbios and Tekram boards to be used together with the woke Symbios cards using all their features, including "diff" support. ("led pin" support for Symbios compatible cards can remain enabled when using Tekram cards.
 It does nothing useful for Tekram host adaptors but does not cause problems either.)